pachecowillians/arch-linux-post-install/README.md

 archinstall
 ```

 The installer will have a series of menus to configure the system language, keyboard language, time zone, disk partitioning, and many other options.
 In this case, the XFCE graphical environment will be used.
 So, in the profile section, select the *desktop* option and choose to install xfce so that the script works fully.
+Also, when selecting the language, remember to select the option that **does not contain UTF-8 encoding**, as it causes problems with accentuation in some programs such as Telegram Desktop.

 After configuring the installation, just select the *Install* option and start the Arch installation.